Transphobia in the United States: Government actions

 The first state to ban transfeminine athletes from participating in youth sports was Idaho.
 On March 30, 2020, the bill was signed by Governor Brad Little.
 During 2020, 16 other states also drafted bills that were similar to the one passed in Idaho.
 In 2020, the Alliance Defending Freedom (ADF) filed a lawsuit to challenge Connecticut's rule allowing transgender students to participate in youth sports according to their gender identity.
-In 2021, the case was dismissed, though the ADF has said they will appeal the decision.
+The case was dismissed in 2021 and the dismissal was affirmed by a Second Circuit panel in 2022, but in December 2023 the full Second Circuit revived it, ruling that the plaintiffs had standing, and it remains pending.

 In 2021 and 2022, a "historic wave of bills" targeting transgender people were developed and proposed in state legislatures around the country.
 This amounted to around 200 bills, all proposed by Republican lawmakers.
 Governor Tate Reeves signed a bill in 2021 that banned transgender students from participating in school sports that match their gender identities.
 Governor Kristi Noem in March 2021 issued an executive order banning trans girls from girls' sports teams in South Dakota.
 Arkansas passed a bill in April 2021 blocking youth from accessing gender-affirming care.

 Legislators in Alabama created a bill in February 2022 that would require transgender students in grades K-12 to use the restroom matching the sex on their birth certificate.
 April 2022, Alabama Governor Kay Ivey signed a bill that would make gender-affirming care for youth a felony.
 Later, that bill was blocked from going into effect with a partial injunction from the state court.
 State attorneys in Alabama have vowed to appeal the ruling and believe that there is no constitutional right to gender affirming healthcare for children or adults.

 In March 2022, Florida Governor Ron DeSantis signed the Florida Parental Rights in Education Act, which banned the ability to discuss sexual orientation or gender identity in a classroom setting for specific grades.
 In November 2021, Oklahoma Governor, Kevin Stitt, signed an executive order to prohibit changing gender identity on Oklahoma birth certificates.
 Also in 2022, Iowa created a bill to prevent transgender youth from participating in sports matching their gender identity.